nanograv/PINT/docs/tcb2tdb-factors.rst

 because the timing model components produce either a delay ([T^1]) or a phase ([T^0]).

 A useful trick for doing this type of transformation is to express the parameters in geometrized units, where everything has dimensions of [T^n].
-For example, a mass M will be expressed as G*M/c^3, and a distance L will be expressed as L/c.
+For example, a mass M will be expressed as M*(G/c^3) (e.g., M2, MTOT), and a distance L will be expressed as L/c (e.g., A1).
 Please note that this may not work in every case, and each parameter should be treated in a case-by-case basis depending on the delay/phase expression they appear in.

+While defining a parameter, these constants/multiplication factors should be passed into the `Parameter` class constructor via the `tcb2tdb_scale_factor` argument to ensure that the TCB <-> TDB conversion happens correctly.
+The default is 1, indicating that no such factor applies, e.g., in the case of F0, PB, etc.

 Exceptions to this are noise parameters.
 The TOA uncertainties are measured in the observatory timescale and the are not converted into TCB or TDB before computing the likelihood function/